andrerpena/70-483-notes/readme.md

-Study

 	ToString and Parse

-		- What are the various ToString and Parse options for different cultures?
+		- [] What are the various ToString and Parse options for different cultures?
 	Collections
 		- What are the most popular .NET collection types?
 What are the best use case for them?
 	WebClient